pegasus-isi/pegasus/doc/sphinx/tutorial.rst

 Introduction
 ============

-This tutorial will take you through the steps of running simple workflows using Pegasus Workflow Management System.
-Pegasus allows scientists to

-1. **Automate** their scientific computational work, as portable workflows.
-Pegasus enables scientists to construct workflows in abstract terms without worrying about the details of the underlying execution environment or the particulars of the low-level specifications required by the middleware (Condor, Globus, or Amazon EC2).
-It automatically locates the necessary input data and computational resources necessary for workflow execution.
-It cleans up storage as the workflow is executed so that data-intensive workflows have enough space to execute on storage-constrained resources.

-2. **Recover** from failures at runtime.
-When errors occur, Pegasus tries to recover when possible by retrying tasks, and when all else fails, provides a rescue workflow containing a description of only the work that remains to be done.
-It also enables users to move computations from one resource to another.
-Pegasus keeps track of what has been done (provenance) including the locations of data used and produced, and which software was used with which parameters.

-3. **Debug** failures in their computations using a set of system provided debugging tools and an online workflow monitoring dashboard.

 This tutorial is intended for new users who want to get a quick overview of Pegasus concepts and usage.
 The accompanying tutorial VM comes pre-configured to run the example workflows.
 The instructions listed